jhunt/k8s-boshrelease/README.md

     <img src="docs/images/tinynetes.png">

-  - **labernetes** - A multi-node cluster of combined master+worker nodes, suitable for shared lab exercises.
+  - **labernetes** - A multi-node cluster of combined control+worker nodes, suitable for shared lab exercises.

     <img src="docs/images/labernetes.png">

-  - **prodernetes** - A proper cluster with master and worker nodes on separate VMs, allowing one to scale the workers separately from the control plane.
+  - **prodernetes** - A proper cluster with control and worker nodes on separate VMs, allowing one to scale the workers separately from the control plane.
 All aspects of the control plane are co-located (etcd, api, scheduler, and cmgr).